We envision a world where every camp counselor or camp staff member can

 CultureShift Video Series

 Many camps ask their staff to take a corporate sexual harassment training (like Traliant or others) that covers basic information about harassment but seems far removed from the experience of serving on a camp staff.
-Moving Traditions is currently developing a series of thirty short video-clips that are specific to informal Jewish education environments and cover the following topics:
+Moving Traditions is currently developing a series of short video-clips that are specific to informal Jewish education environments and cover the following topics:

 - Consent and touch